What are an employer's initial obligations under the permit-required confined spaces standard?

 What should we have for rescue equipment?

-Because the hazards of permit spaces vary from space to space, and from entry to entry, OSHA’s standard includes no detailed specifications for necessary entry access/rescue equipment.
+Because the hazards of permit spaces vary from space to space, and from entry to entry, OSHA's standard includes no detailed specifications for necessary entry access/rescue equipment.
+If employers choose to use local emergency management resources, like the fire department’s rescue team, conduct a mock-scenario and verify their response time.
+It’s common for many fire department rescue teams to be volunteers and they could take many hours to respond because they may not be responding from the fire station.

 OSHA does, however, provide some guidance on rescue equipment in Section III of the preamble to the final rule published in the Federal Register in January 1993.
 It summarizes some of the comments OSHA received concerning the use of powered winches to provide rescue: